Deepak-vash23/Datascience_projects/README.md

-Here we will apply different algorithm on CSV files to predict the target outcome
+LogisticRegression model is used to predict the data